 Welcome to the Millar lab

-Our research focuses on the roles of Wnt signaling and transcriptional and epigenetic regulatory mechanisms in development and regeneration of epithelial tissues and their appendages.
-Understanding these mechanisms is critical for developing new therapies to accelerate wound healing, treat hair loss diseases, and ameliorate smell and taste dysfunction.
+Our research focuses on the roles of Wnt signaling and transcriptional and epigenetic regulatory mechanisms in development, regeneration, stem cell and aging of epithelial tissues of the skin, oral cavity and olfactory sytem and ectodermal appendages such as hair follicles and skin glands.
+Understanding these mechanisms is critical for developing new therapies to improve skin grafting procedures, treat hair loss conditions, ameliorate taste and smell dysfunction, and promote healthy aging.

-The Millar lab is part of the Black Family Institute; the Department of Cell, Regenerative and Developmental Biology; the Department of Oncological Sciences; and the Department of Dermatology.
+The Millar lab is part of the Department of Stem Cell, Biology and Regenerative Medicine; the Department of Oncological Sciences; and the Department of Dermatology.
 Dr. Millar is also a faculty member of the Development, Regeneration and Stem Cells (DRS) graduate program.

 Current projects in the lab include: